 Gabby huffed.
 ‘They’re out of meringues.
 I shall have to have Clafoutis instead.’

 Fleur rolled her eyes.
 ‘How terrible for you, Gabby.
-Stuck eating your favourite cherry dessert.’
+Stuck eating your favourite dessert.’

 Harry raised an eyebrow.